AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Thread/agora_chat_thread_management_flutter.md

 Only the chat group owner, chat group admins, and thread creator can call `updateChatThreadName` to update a thread name.

-Once a thread name is updated, all chat group members receive the `ChatThreadManagerListener#onChatThreadUpdate` callback.
-In a multi-device scenario, all the other devices receive the `ChatMultiDeviceListener#onThreadEvent` callback triggered by the `ChatMultiDevicesEvent#CHAT_THREAD_UPDATE` event.
+Once a thread name is updated, all chat group members receive the `ChatThreadEventHandler#onChatThreadUpdate` callback.
+In a multi-device scenario, all the other devices receive the `ChatMultiDeviceEventHandler#onThreadEvent` callback triggered by the `ChatMultiDevicesEvent#CHAT_THREAD_UPDATE` event.

 The following code sample shows how to update a thread name: